rcsb/mmtf/spec.md

 ## Extra

 Some useful values are not explicitly included as a field in the `msgpack` but can easily derived from other fields.
+Implementers of decoders are encouraged to provide the following fields through their API.

+#### numResidues

-- Residue count is length of `resOrder` field.
+- The number of residues is equal to the length of the `groupTypeId` field.

+#### numChains

-- Chain count is length of `groupsPerChain` field.
+- The number of chains is equal to the length of the `groupsPerChain` field.

+#### numModels

-- Model count is length of `chainsPerModel` field.
+- The number of models is equal to the length of the `chainsPerModel` field.